Deep-Symmetry/bytefield-svg/README.md

 Invoking it with `-h` or `--help` displays this usage information.

+    -h, --help            Display this usage guide.
+    -s, --source string   File from which to read the diagram source, defaults to standard in.
+    -o, --output string   File to which to write the SVG diagram, defaults to standard out.
+    -e, --embedded        Emit a simple <svg> tag suitable for embedding in an HTML document.
+(The default is to emit a full SVG file with XML version and namespaces.)

 ## Background

 The DSL has been nicely validated by porting all of the LaTeX